carpentries-incubator/python-text-analysis/_episodes/06-wordEmbed_intro.md

 ~~~
 {: .output}

 In this model, each word has a 300-dimensional representation.
-You can think of these 300 dimensions as being 300 features of a word that encode the word's meaning and relationship to other words.
+You can think of these 300 dimensions as being 300 different features that encode a word's meaning.
+Unlike LSA, which produces somewhat interpretable features (i.e., topics) relevant to a text, the features produced by Word2Vec will be treated as a black box.
+That is, we won't actually what each dimension of the vector represents.
+However, if the vectors have certain desirable properties (e.g., similar words produce similar vectors), they can still be very useful.

 ```python
 print(wv['whale'].shape)